luracoin/luracoin-python/README.md

 #### Diferences with Bitcoin
 - 2 more bytes on the header (Nonce).
 - Block time every 5 min instead of 10 min.
-- 4MB limit instead of 1MB.
+- 8MB block size limit instead of 1MB.
 - Supply of 21 billion coins instead of 21 million.
-- No merkle tree
+- Account Model instead of UTXO

 ## Testing